Shuangy's Kitchensink

 Then, cut the tofu into cubes.

-Tips for making Gochujang Tofu
+Tips to Make the Best Gochujang Tofu

 Crispy tofu is being dried out on a paper towel to absorb the grease